aurvadahana/aurvadahana.github.io/_posts/2024-08-19-coastlines-of-india.md

 ## Emergent and Submergent Coastlines

-First, on to understanding what Emergent and Submergent coastlines are and mean.
+First, there needs to be an understanding of what emergent and submergent coastlines mean.
 The coasts of Emergence are coasts that experience a **relative** fall in sea levels.
 The term "relative" implies that the sea level can "fall" due to a rise in the coastline landmass as well.

 In contrast to this, submergent coastlines (or Drowned Coastlines) are those that experience a relative **rise** in sea levels.
 These coastlines are formed either when the sea level rises or the land level falls.

-Among the Indian coastlines, the entirety of the western coastline except for the Malabar, is a submergent coastline, while the eastern coastline is emergent (especially the southern part of it along Tamil Nadu).
+Among the Indian coastlines, the entirety of the western coast except for Malabar, is a submergent coastline, while the eastern coastline is emergent (especially the southern part of it along Tamil Nadu).

-<div id="ffn1" style="position: absolute; left: -9999px;">_</div>
+<div id="ff1" style="position: absolute; left: -9999px;">_</div>

 These characteristics of the coasts imply that the west coast gradually gets deeper with time, while the east coast is the opposite - it gradually gets more shallow.
 When a ship is entering a port, typically, a deeper sea bed is preferred so that the hull of the ship does not hit the bed way before it is even at the port.
 This also means that, generally, the ship enters an emergent coastline preferably when the tide is higher. [[1]](#f1)